Just when I was becoming confident in my knowledge of squash varieties I came across a new one at Lexington Farmer’s Market a couple weeks ago.

 My Dad has grown varieties of yellow squash and zucchini in his garden my whole life, but I’ve never come across Patty Pan Squash.
 It is also sometimes called Scalloped Squash for obvious reasons.
 Have you seen it or cooked with it before?

-Just look at that interesting little shape.
+Just look at that interesting shape.
 It is as if the little squash decided that it really didn’t want to grow long and decided to grow wide instead.
 You know, just to be different.

 I spent several days trying to figure out what I was going to stuff into these little bowl-like vegetables.
 I kept going back and forth between rice, bulgur and orzo, finally settling on orzo.
 With all the fresh basil in our herb garden at the moment, I thought an Italian twist was the way to go.